batect/batect/rfcs/2020-02-telemetry/proposal.md

 ## CLI changes

-`./batect --disable-telemetry` would disable both collection of telemetry information and submission of cached data from previous invocations.
+`./batect --disable-telemetry <task>` would disable both collection of telemetry data and submission of cached data from previous invocations during just that command line invocation.
 Setting the `BATECT_ENABLE_TELEMETRY` environment variable to `0` or `false` would have the same result.

+`./batect --permanently-disable-telemetry` would permanently disable both collection of telemetry data and submission of cached data from previous invocations (equivalent to answering 'no' to the consent prompt below), and delete any cached telemetry data that is yet to be uploaded. `./batect --permanently-enable-telemetry` would re-enable collection and submission of telemetry data.